Hydrodynamic limit for the non-cutoff Boltzmann equation: Abstract

 \section{Abstract}

-This work deals with the non-cutoff Boltzmann equation with hard potentials, in both the torus $\T^3$ and in the whole space $\R^3$, under the incompressible Navier-Stokes scaling.
+This work deals with the non-cutoff Boltzmann equation for all type of potentials, in both the torus $\T^3$ and in the whole space $\R^3$, under the incompressible Navier-Stokes scaling.
 We first establish the well-posedness and decay of global mild solutions to this rescaled Boltzmann equation in a perturbative framework, that is for solutions close to the Maxwellian, obtaining in particular integrated-in-time regularization estimates.
-We then combine these estimates with spectral-type estimates in order to obtain the strong convergence of solutions to the non-cutoff Boltzmannn equation towards the incompressible Navier-Stokes-Fourier system.
+We then combine these estimates with spectral-type estimates in order to obtain the strong convergence of solutions to the non-cutoff Boltzmann equation towards the incompressible Navier-Stokes-Fourier system.